morrownr/88x2bu/Bridged Wireless Access Point.md

 -----

-10. Enable the systemd-networkd service to create and populate the bridge when your Raspberry Pi boots:
+10. Enable the systemd-networkd service to create and populate the bridge when your Raspberry Pi boots.

 $ sudo systemctl enable systemd-networkd